TribuanaTunggaDewa/TestVirtuaSpirit/README.md

 ### Answer: I chose react native for some reason as follows:
-    1. Large and powerful community, I chose react native as the mobile hybrid development Framework, because it has a large andstrong community that looks from how many communities contribute to the react native ecosystem Own.
+    1. Large and powerful community, I chose react native as the mobile hybrid development Framework, because it has a large and strong community that looks from how many communities contribute to the react native ecosystem Own.

     2. The programming language base, the programming language